 If you are setting up a website from scratch and investing your precious time in writing the code for it, then you might want to save the code for future use.
 Because it is possible that you might need the same code in the future for some other project.
 There you can save yourself plenty of time and effort by reusing the saved code.
 In it you get the opportunity to save the code.
 It is pretty simple.
 You just need to create a block and save them as a reusable block.
 Click on editing the particular block which you want to make reusable, click on the menu dots in the block toolbar and select Add to reusable blocks.
 Name it and save it.
 After that, you can find it in the Add Blocks Button and use it wherever you want to.

 If you are still not convinced or don’t want to use the new editor or want to stick to the classic editor.
 Whatever the reason is WordPress Classic Editor plugin can save you at any time.
 Yes!
 By simply installing the classic editor plugin you can keep using the WP 4.9.8 and below, editor.
 It’s just an update, not an obligation to adhere to.
 So, go your preferred way.

 Wrapping it Up

 I hope this article could provide you with an insight into what’s new in WordPress 5.0.
 Gutenberg is certainly a great update from WordPress that we have had in a long while.
 The user’s feedback is still pending and that will be the real deciding factor for its success.
 Whereas, I believe WordPress can drastically transform the face of web development in the years to come.
 And the latest update WordPress 5.0.2 is showing positive indications in this direction.
 So, what’s your take on it?
 How do like working with the new editor?
-Let me know your side in the comments below.
+Here at Templatetoaster website builder, Let me know your side in the comments below.

 That’s all for now.
 Stay tuned for more updates!